ankithans/aadhaar-address-update/README.md

 FastAPI, Flutter, MongoDB, Twilio, Firebase Messaging, Google Fonts, Bloc Architecture, Google Maps API's, OpenCage API's, Base64 Encryption

 ## Steps to run loclly
-Clone the repo in your local machine and setup python and flutter environment
+Clone the repo in your local machine and setup python and flutter environment.
+Create .env file similar to .env.sample file with all the required fields.

 ### Mobile Application
 1. Go into `app/` directory by doing `cd app` in terminal.